microsoft/fast-cli/STYLE_GUIDE.md

 }
 ```

+### Files needed for commands

+Files that are generated and/or needed for the CLI to function based on a command should follow the naming convention `fast.<command>.json`.

+Example: `fast.config.json`

 ### Web Component Attributes

 Web component attributes should be camelCased as properties and be dash separated as the HTML attribute.